Eurobalise

-A Eurobalise is a specific variant of a balise being a transponder placed between the rails of a railway.
-These balises constitute an integral part of the European Train Control System, where they serve as "beacons" giving the exact location of a train as well as transmitting signalling information in a digital telegram to the train.
+A Eurobalise is a specific type of a balise installed between the rails of a railway.
+Eurobalises are part of the European Train Control System (ETCS).
+The balises are pre-programmed and contain information that is read by train antennas.
+One of their many functions is to allow a train to determine its location.

 Overview

-A balise typically needs no power source.
-In response to radio frequency energy broadcast by a Balise Transmission Module (BTM) mounted under a passing train, the balise transmits information to the train ('Uplink').
-The provisions for Eurobalises to receive information from the train ('Downlink') has been removed from the specification.
+A balise typically needs no wayside power source.
+Coupling between the balise and the vehicle-mounted antenna is by magnetic induction, similar to a transformer - although operating at frequencies typical of radio, it is not a radio system.
+In response to "telepowering" by means of a 27 MHz, CW-modulated magnetic field transmitted by a Balise Transmission Module (BTM and its associated antenna) mounted under a passing train, the balise transmits information to the train (uplink) by means of a 4.234 MHz FSK-modulated magnetic field.
+The original provisions for Eurobalises to receive information from the train (downlink) have been removed from the specification.
 The transmission rate is sufficient to transmit at least three copies of a 'telegram' to be received by a train passing at any speed up to 500 km/h.
+The BTM may be integrated into the on-board antenna or a separate electronic module, according to the preference of the system vendor.

 Eurobalises are typically placed in pairs on two sleepers in the center of the track.
 For ETCS they are typically spaced three metres apart.
 With the balises being numbered the train will know whether it travels in nominal (1→2) or reverse direction (2→1).
 Singular balises exist only when linked to a previous balise group or when their function is reduced to provide only the exact position.
 There may be up to 8 balises in a balise group.

-Balises are differentiated as being either a Fixed Data Balise transmitting the same data to every train, or a Transparent Data Balise which transmits variable data, also called a Switchable or Controllable Balise.
-(Note that the word "fixed" refers to the information transmitted by the balise, not to its physical location.
-All balises are immobile).
+Balises are differentiated as being either fixed-data, transmitting the same data to every train, or transparent data, switchable, or controllable, transmitting variable data.
+(Note that the word fixed refers to the information transmitted by the balise, not to its physical location; all balises are immobile.)

-Fixed Data Balise
+Fixed-data balise

-A Fixed Data Balise is programmed to transmit the same data to every train.
+A fixed-data balise is programmed to transmit the same data to every train.
 Information transmitted by a fixed balise typically includes: the location of the balise; the geometry of the line, such as curves and gradients; and any speed restrictions.
 The programming is performed using a wireless programming device.
 Thus a fixed balise can notify a train of its exact location, and the distance to the next signal, and can warn of any permanent speed restrictions.

-Transparent Data Balise
+Transparent data balise

-A Transparent Data Balise is connected to a Lineside Electronics Unit (LEU), which transmits dynamic data to the train, such as signal indications and temporary speed restrictions.
+A transparent data balise is connected to a lineside electronics unit (LEU), which transmits dynamic data to the train, such as signal indications and temporary speed restrictions.
 Balises forming part of an ETCS Level 1 signalling system employ this capability.
 The LEU integrates with the conventional (national) signal system either by connecting to the lineside railway signal or to the signalling control tower.